kyma-project/api-gateway/docs/user/custom-resources/README.md

 The `apirules.gateway.kyma-project.io` CRD describes the kind and the format of data the APIRule Controller uses to configure resources.
 The APIRule CR is available in two versions: `v2alpha1` and `v1beta1`.

 > [!WARNING]
 > APIRule in version `v1beta1` will become deprecated in 2024.
+To prepare for the introduction of the stable APIRule in version `v2`, you can start testing the API and the migration process using version `v2alpha1`.
+APIRule in version `v2alpha1` was introduced for testing purposes only and is not meant for use in a production environment.
+For more information, see the [APIRule migration blog post](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-noauth-and-jwt-handlers/ba-p/13882833).

 Browse the documentation related to the APIRule CR in version `v2alpha1`:
 - [Specification of APIRule CR](./apirule/v2alpha1/04-10-apirule-custom-resource.md) describing all primary parameters of APIRule CR